-505 INTERACTIVE DESIGN: FOUNDATIONS OF ANIMATION AND INTERACTION DESIGN

-PREREQUISITE: Introduction to Design
+505 INTERACTIVE DESIGN: FOUNDATIONS OF ANIMATION AND INTERACTION DESIGN GRADES: 9-12 PREREQUISITE: Introduction to Design 1⁄2 CREDIT

 Interactive Design is a project-based curriculum that teaches digital communication skills in the context of professional animation and interaction design process, using Adobe Animate tools.
 Interactive Design develops four key skill areas: project management and collaboration, design, research and communication, and professional interactive media authoring tools.
-Projects in the course include: game design and planning building a flash game, and constructing a portfolio.
+Projects in the course include: game design and planning, building a flash game, and constructing a portfolio.
 The course is aligned to the objectives required for students to be successful in their future digital career and to satisfy the objectives for the Adobe Certified Associate Exams.
-Course Fee: \$10.
+Course Fee: \$10

-754 PHOTOSHOP

-PREREQUISITE: Introduction to Design, Foundations of GRADES:10-12 Design and Print Production 1⁄2 CREDIT
+754 PHOTOSHOP GRADES:10-12 PREREQUISITE: Introduction to Design,Visual Design 1⁄2 CREDIT

 Photoshop is a project-based course detailing step-by-step techniques for working in Photoshop, including how to correct, enhance, and distort digital images, create image composites, and prepare images for print and the web.
 The course is aligned to the objectives required for students to be successful in their future digital career and to satisfy the objectives for the Adobe Certified Expert Exams.
-Course Fee: \$10.
+Course Fee: \$10

-506 PREMIERE PRO

-PREREQUISITE: Introduction to Design and Digital Video
+506 PREMIERE PRO GRADES: 9-12 PREREQUISITE: Introduction to Design and Digital Video 1⁄2 CREDIT

 Premiere Pro is a project-based course detailing step-by-step key techniques for working in Premiere Pro.
 Students will learn to edit video in Adobe Premiere pro CC.
 Students will also learn to organize media, add audio, create transitions, produce titles, and add effects.
 The course is aligned to the objectives required for students to be successful in their future digital career and to satisfy the objectives for the Adobe certified Expert Exams.
 Counts as elective credit only.
-Course Fee: \$10.
+Course Fee: \$10